SanyaSinha11/SplendidSerenity-Interior_Decor--HTML_CSS_JS/README.md

 Choosing Splendid Serenity offers several advantages:
 - Professional Guidance: *It connects you with skilled designers who can provide expert advice and recommendations.*
-- Convenience: *Our "Designer At Your Doorstep" theme eliminaes hassle of traditional interior design process.
+- Convenience: *Our "Designer At Your Doorstep" theme eliminates hassle of traditional interior design process.*
-- Affordable Goods and Services: *We provide you with the best quality of handpicked items and services at reasonable prices."
+- Affordable Goods and Services: *We provide you with the best quality of handpicked items and services at reasonable prices."*

 #### How to get-in touch with professional designers ?

 Simply by emailing us or by contacting us, the users can reach out to us.
-Our contact service is open 24/7 for users comfort.
+Our contact service is open 24/7 for users' comfort.
 We revert back to each and every query of the users within 24 hours.

 ## Contact Us